mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 <!-- LINK
 The process of abstraction is present in a tacit way in the process of actions becoming operations. -->

-### Use of GDPs in personal dimensions of community participation
+### Use of GDPs in personal dimensions of community participation - CHANGE TITLE HERE?

 In the previous chapter, the use of a map of learning dimension in the studies design was examined in relation to contextual tensions relating to the motivations surrounding of curriculum concepts.
 Beyond this broad mapping of systems and computing concepts to aid facilitators to highlight I also sketched out metacognitive activities to explore these concepts on completion of each GDP.
 Thus, beginning with experience and progressing to analysis in a sway that mirrors reflective professional practice.
 However analysis of my journal entries show an ongoing reluctance to shift learners away from the practical implementation of repeated game design patterns to focus on more abstract, de-contextualised conceptions of the knowledge.